knewtogit/sql-data-warehouse-project/README.md

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+🎯 This repository is a resource for:
 - SQL Development
 - Data Architect
 - Data Engineering